hantsy/jakartaee11-sandbox/docs/jpa.md

 </plugins>
 ```

-To run the tests on a *managed* Glassfish, execute:
+To run the tests on a *managed* Glassfish, execute the following command in a terminal window:

 ```shell
 mvn clean verify -Parq-managed-glassfish